What is Usability Testing?

 Usability Testing Example: eCommerce

-The average cart abandonment rate was 79.17% in 2018.
+As per Baymard Institute, the average documented online shopping cart abandonment rate is 69.82%.
 That gives any eCommerce store owner massive room for improvement of their checkout flows and general usability.

 Focus on the areas below to reduce abandoned carts and create more loyal customers.